skiffos/SkiffOS/configs/jetson/tx2/README.md

 Flashing to the internal eMMC is done by booting to the official recovery mode, and flashing the system from there.
 The default factory-flashed TX2 is suitable.

-There are a lot of cases where the TX2 will not boot properly unless all of the peripherals are fully disconnected, power is disconnected, everything fully resets, and then the power is introduced back again.

 The recovery mode of the Jetson is used to flash Skiff.
 Entering recovery:

  - Start with the machine powered off + fully unplugged.